ErnandoLima/Fabrica-de-software/README.md

 # Fabrica-de-software
-This repository contains all my actives during the Software Factory in Unipê University.
+This repository contains all my activities during the Software Factory in Unipê University.